Alexander Björk claims maiden European Tour title

 Paul Dunne finishes four shots off the lead in China Open after bogey-free 68 on Sunday

-Alexander Bjork secured his maiden European Tour title with victory in China.
-Photograph: Lintao Zhang/Getty

-Sweden’s Alexander Bjork produced a brilliant final round to secure his first European Tour title at the Volvo China Open.
+Sweden’s Alexander Bjork hailed the best round of his career after securing his first European Tour title at the Volvo China Open in Beijing.

 Bjork carded seven birdies in a flawless closing 65 at Topwin Golf and Country Club to finish 18 under par, a shot ahead of Spain’s Adrian Otaegui.